Khel Now logo

 6. Sergio Busquets

 When it comes to Barcelona FC, the names that come to mind first are Lionel Messi, Diego Maradona, Xavi, or Ronaldinho, but Sergio Busquets may appear on lists of top football players.
-However, most professional observers agree that he is an important player for Barcelona and the Spanish national team.
+However, most professional observers agree that he was an important player for Barcelona and the Spanish national team.

-In the early stages of his career, which began with a La Liga match in 2008 (Barcelona vs. Racing Santander, September 13, 2008), he was frequently chastised for simulations that were the source of numerous famous internet memes.
+In the early stages of his career, which began with a LaLiga match in 2008 (Barcelona vs. Racing Santander, September 13, 2008), he was frequently chastised for simulations that were the source of numerous famous internet memes.
 Furthermore, he appeared to be a professional but fairly ordinary player who was simply performing his job without any creative flair that distinguishes matches and footballers.

 However, after several years with Barcelona, Busquets established himself as an indispensable team member.
-His strong points are his accuracy and quickness; according to FIFA.com and UEFA.com statistics, 95 percent of his passes are accurate.
+His strong points are his accuracy and quickness; according to FIFA.com and UEFA.com statistics, 95 per cent of his passes are accurate.

 5. Clarence Seedorf